 We are a multilingual family.
 Paul is English, I am Croatian, and all three children speak Spanish too.
 Apart from gaining experience doing various jobs, you will be able to practice your English with us (we are both qualified teachers).
 You will be able to enjoy the peace and calm of the countryside, and if you wish to explore the area in your free time, you'll be able to see some really nice places.

 In May 2014 we moved from a tiny two-bedroom apartment into a newly-built house on a 5-acre piece of land and are now a fully registered B&B. Let's just say the amount of work (indoors and outdoors) is overwhelming.
-No surprise we are constantly looking for volunteers to help with all kinds of (mainly unskilled) jobs and general maintenance.
+No surprise we are constantly looking for volunteers to help with all kinds of (mainly unskilled) jobs and general maintenance so that we can dedicate our time and energy to the B&B.

-Depending on the time of year, you will be expected to help us with guests, keeping the house clean & tidy, cooking, watering the plants, decorating/painting, landscaping, cutting grass, treating wood, picking figs and olives, creating outdoor chill-out areas, assembling furniture, repairing bikes, walking the dog and keeping an eye on the children while we pop into the village for some quick errands or are busy at home.
-If you have experience in marketing, we'd love you to help us market our B&B better, maybe translate our website into your language.
+Depending on the time of year, you will be expected to help us with basic chores, such as keeping the house clean & tidy, cooking, watering the plants, decorating/painting, landscaping, cutting grass, treating wood, picking figs and olives, creating outdoor chill-out areas, assembling furniture, repairing bikes, walking the dog and keeping an eye on the children while we pop into the village for some quick errands or are busy at home.
+Also, we are really keen to start growing our own fruits and vegetables, so an experienced gardener would be welcome, but don't worry if you've never done any gardening, there's always a variety of jobs waiting to be ticked off our to-do list.

 With so much work to choose from, it shouldn't be too difficult to find something that suits your abilities and preferences, but you shouldn't be too picky either!
 After all, no professional skills are required for any of these jobs.